-Bacterial plaque is the primary cause of periodontal (gum) disease known as gingivitis, according to SADoctors.
-The gum tissue generally responds to bacterial plaque with inflammation, which usually develops when there is an invasive amount built up against the gumline.
-When bacterial plaque is removed, the inflammation is reversed.
-There may also be a relationship between periodontal disease and systemic diseases such as diabetes, heart disease and rheumatoid arthritis.
-Other factors that can lead to advanced gum disease, as stated by the South African Academy of Biological Practitioners, include: -
+Plaque germs are the primary cause of periodontal (gum) problems known as gingivitis, according to SADoctors.
+The gum tissue generally responds to plaque with swelling, which usually develops when there is an invasive amount built up against the gumline.
+When plaque germs are removed, the swelling is reversed.
+There may also be a relationship between gum problems and systemic diseases such as diabetes, heart disease and rheumatoid arthritis.
+Other factors that can lead to advanced gum problems, as stated by the South African Academy of Biological Practitioners, include: -

-- Mouth or tooth infections, such as an existing untreated gingivitis can easily progress into trench mouth disease.
+Mouth or tooth infections, such as an existing untreated gum problem can easily progress into trench mouth disease.

 Common Warning Signs

-There are several signs and symptoms that you may notice or feel which can indicate early or advanced stages of gum disease:
+There are several signs and symptoms that you may notice or feel which can indicate early or advanced stages of gum problems:

-Irritated gums also commonly bleed with brushing and flossing, but don't stop these habits altogether.
-Regularly removing dental plaque by brushing twice a day can help with prevention against gum disease, according to Health E News.
+Tender gums also commonly become swollen with brushing and flossing, but don't stop these habits altogether.
+Regularly removing dental plaque by brushing twice a day can help with prevention against gum problems, according to Health E News.

 Visit Your Dentist Regularly

 It is important to make regular dental checkups at least twice a year, but don't wait until you feel pain.
-Generally, by the time you feel irritation, your gums will already have an infection or be in an advanced stage of gum disease.
+Generally, by the time you feel tender, your gums will already have an infection or be in an advanced stage of gum problems.
 Talk to your dentist about your oral health; he can examine your gums to identify signs of unhealthy gums.
 Your dentist's office can also recommend oral health products that are most effective in meeting your specific needs.
-And of course, your dental hygienist should give you a professional cleaning to remove bacterial plaque and calculus (tartar), which traps bacterial plaque around and below your gumline.
+And of course, your dental hygienist should give you a professional cleaning to remove plaque germs and calculus (tartar), which traps plaque germs around and below your gumline.